tboronczyk/alistair/README.md

 Alistair is a simple SQL database wrapper written for pedagogical purposes.
-It demonstrates how one can encapsulate common database operations and organize raw queries into a basis for MVC models.
+It demonstrates how one can encapsulate common database operations and organize raw queries into a basis for MVC models/repositories.

 ## Classes